 2. Explore the explosive nature in Gallura

-It ranges from the headline coves and inlets of Costa Smeralda to the wilder archipelago of La Maddalena and the white beaches of San Teodoro.
+It ranges from the headline coves and inlets of Emerald Coast to the wilder archipelago of La Maddalena and the white beaches of San Teodoro.
 Heading inland, you will discover a definitely different landscape, more rugged and rural.
-Here, amidst dense oak forests, Vermentino vineyards, ancient and tiny villages, mysterious Nuragic sites (and lots of sheep too), you will meet an authentic and genuine Sardinia that is far from its best-known glossy image.
-Take a visit to the nuraghes around Arzachena, stroll among the millennial olive trees in Luras, stop in Tempio Pausania, and from here set off on an excursion to the nearby countryside or a trek up Mount Limbara.
-We recommend the Festa della Montagna (Mountain Festival), held on Monte Limbara on the 14th and 15th August.
-It will be the perfect opportunity to immerse yourself in Gallura culture, with tasty dishes, local handicraft stands, folklore events, and dancing.
+Here, amidst dense oak forests, Vermentino vineyards (in October, don't miss the event Benvenuto Vermentino in Olbia!), ancient and tiny villages, mysterious Nuragic sites (and lots of sheep too), you will meet an authentic and genuine Sardinia that is far from its best-known glossy image.
+Take a visit to the nuraghes around Arzachena, stroll among the millennial olive trees in Luras, stop in Tempio Pausania, and from here set off on adventurous hikes to the nearby countryside or up to Mount Limbara.

 1. Taste tradition in Sassari